DCC-EX/mkdocs-test/docs/reference/08-throttle-writers-guide.md

 or ``<jT 17 C "">`` indicating turnout description not given. or ``<jT 17 X>`` indicating turnout unknown (or possibly hidden.)

-Note: It is still the throttles responsibility to monitor the status broadcasts.
+**NOTE:** It is still the throttles responsibility to monitor the status broadcasts.
 There is no intention of providing a command that indicates the turnout list has been updated since the throttle started.

-Also note that turnouts marked in EXRAIL with the HIDDEN keyword instead of a "description" will NOT show up in these commands.
+**NOTE:** Turnouts marked in EXRAIL with the HIDDEN keyword instead of a "description" will NOT show up in these commands.

 ## Automations/Routes